artefactual/archivematica-docs/user-manual/ingest/ingest.rst

 Create a SIP
 ------------

 #.
 Process transfers as described in :ref:`Transfers <transfer>`.
-If you selected
+If you
-   "Create single SIP and continue processing" on the Transfer tab, your SIP has been created and Archivematica will begin running Ingest tasks.
+   selected "Create single SIP and continue processing" on the Transfer tab, your SIP has been created and Archivematica will begin running Ingest tasks.
    Click on the Ingest tab to continue working with your SIP.

 #.
-The single SIP will move through a number of micro-services.
+The single SIP will move through a number of microservices.
 If you have
    preconfigured Archivematica to do so, processing will stop at a decision point that allows you to choose a file identification method to base normalization upon or to choose to use pre-existing data gathered during identification at the transfer stage.
 Archivematica default is to use pre-existing data.
-For more about this option, see :ref:`Administer — Processing configuration <dashboard-processing>`.
+For more about this option, see :ref:`Processing configuration <dashboard-processing>`.

 #.
 Once the SIP reaches "Normalize", you will be given several options for how
    Archivematica should normalize the SIP.
 Choose the option most suitable for